jkilleen15/oilapp/README.md

     X Use a prop that has the array of your models
     X Use a parameter from the route path /:id to find the model to show

-    * Use whatever html you want to show all of the properties of your thing
+  X Use whatever html you want to show all of the properties of your thing

-* App.js
+X App.js
     X componentDidMount, call loadThings  -->loadMovies

 ### React Router